zulip/zulip/README.dev.md

 ### Troubleshooting & Common Errors

+Zulip's `vagrant` provisioning process logs useful debugging output to `/var/log/zulip_provision.log`; if you encounter a new issue, please attach a copy of that file to your bug report.

 #### The box 'ubuntu/trusty64' could not be found (Windows/Cygwin)

 If you see the following error when you run `vagrant up` on Windows: